Tofdu31/product-iots-Script/README.md

-# product-iots-Script
+# product WSO2 IOT
-Script for customise change localhost with your IP + Certificate + Password admin
+Script for customise change localhost with your IP + Certificate + Password admin for WSO2 IOT

 ## XMLSTARLET
 This script run with xmlstarlet.
 Install on your server XMLSTARLET : apt-get install xmlstarlet